How to Save up to 88% on Wind & Hail Insurance

 This is one of the most important elements of hurricane protection.
-If the roof fails or is disconnected from the building envelope during a major event, the building is by definition destroyed and will need to be demolished.
+If the roof fails or is disconnected from the building envelope during a major wind/ storm event, the building is by definition destroyed and will need to be demolished.
 If however, the following items can be found in the attic space, then you qualify for a discount on your Wind & Hail Insurance.
-The good news here is that all homes built in the Grand Strand after 1997 have these provisions specified in the construction drawings and have been installed according to an engineers specifications.
+The good news here is that all homes built in the Grand Strand after 1997 have these provisions specified in the construction drawings and have been installed according to an engineers recommendation.

 Protecting all openings to the home is of significant importance.
 This has everything to do with barometric pressure inside and outside the home.
 The pressure inside the home is always higher than the pressure outdoors.
 In case of a major storm or hurricane, the outdoor pressure drops dramatically.
 It is important to understand that real damage happens to a home when the pressure difference from outdoors to indoors is neutralized, so maintaining a significantly higher pressure inside the home during a major storm or hurricane is essential.

 Homes that qualify for a Wind Mitigation Verification Certification have 2 very important characteristics such as Impact Resistant Windows, or Storm Shutters or both.
 If these two elements are part of your home’s exterior, the home will qualify for a discount on the Wind & Hail Insurance.

 It really does make a lot of sense to get a Wind Mitigation Verification Certification, considering the long-term savings on Wind & Hail Insurance, and to protect the home against hurricanes and other natural disasters.
 Typically the Wind Mitigation Verification Certification is valid for 7 years, which makes the initial investment pale in comparison to the savings accumulated over the lifespan of the certification.